NSSAC/SIMBA_Driver/docs/configuration/module.rst

    |simba-module-specification-synopsis|

+The API for a SIMBA module comprises two files the configuration and return status files.
 The JSON configuration file may contain 3 sections, which are: :ref:`driver-provided-data`, :ref:`common-data`, and :ref:`module-specific-data`.
 In case the module updates common or module specific data this must be done in a file alongside the configuration file, i.e., in the same directory.
 The file should contain the JSON objects ``commonData``, ``moduleData``, or both.
 The file must be named:

 .. code-block:: bash